seanmic1/seanmic1/README.md

 Hi, I'm Sean.
-I'm currently studying Computer Science with a specialization in Data Science.
+I'm currently a student studying Computer Science with a specialization in Data Science.
-I'm currently learning web dev, front-end and back-end (if I ever get to it).
+In my free time, I'm learning web dev, front-end and back-end.

 <ul>Skills I have:
   <li>Python ✅